adam-lynch/platform-overrides/README.md

 ### Options

-#### objectMode
-(Optional) Boolean.
-If `true`, the `options` argument you pass will have to be an Object and the return value will be an Object too
+**Returns** an Object or String, depending on what the type of the `options` property passed.

 #### options
-Object or String, depending on `objectMode` parameter
+Object or String

 #### platform
 (Optional) String.
 One of the following: [osx, win, linux32, linux64].
 If not passed, the current platform is detected.

 Note: `osx` is not `mac` just for the sake of backwards compatibility with [node-webkit-builder](https://github.com/mllrsohn/node-webkit-builder).

 ## Example